-A daily equipment inspection of machine and tractor should be conducted before the equipment is used.

-Use the inspection sheets on the following pages to assist with these daily inspections.
-Damaged or missing guards should be repaired or replaced before operating the mower.
-Failure to repair or replace damaged guards can result in objects being thrown from the mower and possibly hitting the operator and/or bystanders.
+A daily equipment inspection of the trac tor and mower should be conduct ed before the equipment is used.
+You may use the ins pection sheets to assist with these daily inspections.
+Any damaged or missing guar ds should be repaired or replaced befor e operating the mower.
+Failure t o repair the damaged shield c an result in objects being thrown from the mower and possibly hitting the operator or bystander.